UCLA Samueli School of Engineering

-The UCLA Henry Samueli School of Engineering and Applied Science, informally known as UCLA Samueli School of Engineering or UCLA Engineering, is the school of engineering at the University of California, Los Angeles (UCLA).
+The UCLA Samueli School of Engineering is the engineering school of the University of California, Los Angeles (UCLA).
 It opened as the College of Engineering in 1945 and was renamed the School of Engineering in 1969.

 Since its initial enrollment of 379 students, the school has grown to approximately 6,500 students.
-The school is ranked 16th among all engineering schools in the United States.
 The school offers 28 degree programs and is home to eight externally funded interdisciplinary research centers, including those in space exploration, wireless sensor systems, and nanotechnology.

 History

-The school was renamed for its alumnus and professor Henry Samueli, who received his B.S.
+The school was renamed for its alumnus and Professor Henry Samueli, who received his B.S.
 (1975), M.S.
 (1976), and Ph.D.
 (1980) in Electrical Engineering there.
 Samueli is co-founder, chairman, and chief technology officer of Broadcom Corporation and a philanthropist in the Orange County community.
-He and his wife Susan donated $30 million to the school in 1999.
-It was at UCLA that Dr. Henry Nicholas and Dr. Henry Samueli met and later formed Broadcom.
+He and his wife Susan donated US$30 million to the school in 1999.
+It was at UCLA that Henry Nicholas and Henry Samueli met and later formed Broadcom.